 It is possible, although rare, for SEN funding to be made to independent schools.
-Therefore, if a parent wishes to place a child with a Statement of SEND/EHCP at St Christopher's, the LEA will still be responsible for the monitoring and reviewing procedures.
+Therefore, if a parent wishes to place a child with a Statement of SEND/EHCP at St Christopher's, the SENDCo will be responsible for the monitoring and reviewing procedures.